shoutem/shoutem.github.io/docs/extensions/getting-started/_posts/1970-01-06-UsingCloudStorage.md

 # Using Cloud Storage
 <hr />

 Shoutem Cloud Storage is a CMS solution for mobile apps.
-We prepared `@shoutem/redux-io` package that communicates with our CMS.
+We prepared [@shoutem/redux-io](https://github.com/shoutem/redux-io) package that simplifies the communication with Shoutem CMS.
 Define a `data schema` to describe your data model.

 ```ShellSession
 $ shoutem schema add Restaurants